zelozhou/VMS740_zelozhou/5 - Final_ClayFlix/ClayFlix.web/README.md

 The LOGO was designed by me using Midjourney.

 The links leads to sites in which the films are screened.
 THEY ARE NOT COMMERCIALLY LICENSED TO PLAY THEM.
-But it's ok for you to watch them (often approved by production individual and company)
+But it's ok for you to watch them on those sites (often approved by production individual and company as a promotional/academic online screening, but not always)

 View it live at https://zelozhou.github.io/VMS740_zelozhou/5%20-%20Final_ClayFlix/ClayFlix.web/index.html